Updated on: 2/11/2019

 Broken Bones in a Motorcycle Crash

-Collisions like the one described above often leave motorcycle riders with devastating and life-changing injuries.
+Motorcycle accidents like the one described above often leave riders with devastating and life-changing injuries.
 The violent impact of the crash can instantly cause multiple broken bones, ranging from a hairline fracture to a crushed pelvic girdle.

 It is important for motorcyclists and their families to understand the injuries and take prompt action to protect their physical and financial future.